Developing¶

 pip install -e .[dev]

-The last command installs also all the development dependencies, such as Cython.
-Use only
+The last command installs also all the development dependencies.

-While in the virtual environment, you can run the tests for the current Python version like this:
+While in the virtual (or Conda) environment, you can run the tests for the current Python version like this:

 pytest